-The option View : Other : Leeches (Shift+F3) can be used to locate leeches in your collection.
-This option uses the Element filter dialog box that can be used to find all elements meeting a specific set of criteria such as the number of repetitions, number of memory lapses, length of the current interval, status (memorized, pending, or dismissed), type (item, topic or task), etc.
+The option View : Other browsers : Leeches (Shift+F3) can be used to locate leeches in your collection.
+This option uses the element filter dialog box that can be used to find all element meeting a specific set of criteria such as the number of repetitions, number of memory lapses, length of the current interval, status (memorized, pending, or dismissed), type (item, topic or task), etc.

-To maximize the effectiveness of the learning process, you should learn to use View : Other : Leeches and periodically remove from your collection most intractable and badly structured material.
+To maximize the effectiveness of the learning process, you should learn to use View : Leeches and periodically remove from your collection most intractable and badly structured material

 The following fields can be used to select the minimum and the maximum values that fall into the range defined for difficult elements:

 By definition, all leeches are memorized items.
-This is why Type and Status fields of Element filter are disabled.
+This is why Type and Status fields of the element filter are disabled.

 Leech alert: Nice feature, but I hate that per default, the leech window becomes active.
 I don't want to move my mouse to another window to do the grading.
 I often use Space bar to activate the default button, and sometimes, it automatically moves to Postpone when I intended to grade myself Good

 You can either disable leech alert entirely in Options or just clear it with Esc and continue the repetition cycle using standard keys